Best Places To Live In London On An Affordable Budget

 Hounslow

 Hounslow appeals to professionals working near Heathrow Airport and families seeking affordable housing.
-The area has benefited from regeneration, with the addition of modern housing, shopping centers, and easy access to the Piccadilly line, connecting to central London.
+The area was regenerated with new housing developments and modern shopping centers.
+It also gained direct Piccadilly line access, improving connections to central London.

 Sutton

-Sutton stands out for its top-rated schools and clean, safe environment, perfect for raising children.
-It provides a relaxed suburban lifestyle while remaining well-connected to central London and the nearby Surrey countryside.
+Sutton stands out for its top-rated schools and clean, safe environment, which provides an ideal environment for raising children.
+The area offers a peaceful suburban atmosphere, which allows residents to travel easily between central London and the adjacent Surrey countryside.

 Tooting